-2.1.2 Continuous
+2.1.2 Continuous variables

-There are a few ways to show the distribution of a continuous variable.
-You can use a histogram as shown on page 5.
-My preferred method is to generate something called a kernel density function.
+There are several ways to show the distribution of a continuous variable.
+You can use a histogram as shown on page 4.
+My preferred method is to generate something called a kernel density function. kdensity price

-kdensity price

 The smoothness of the density is controlled by a bandwidth parameter.
 Stata calculates a default parameter & reports it.
 You can see it is 605.6 in the above example.
-You can over-ride this if necessary using the bandwidth option.
-For example by reducing the bandwidth to 400 you make it less smooth.
+You can over-ride this if necessary, using the bandwidth option.
+For example, by reducing the bandwidth to 400 it will be less smooth.
 Be careful not to over-smooth i.e. setting the bandwidth so high that you remove key features of the data.
 There is a handy download akdensity which allows the bandwidth to adapt optimally to how much data there is at a particular part of the distribution.
-The "norm" option superimposes a normal distribution which can be useful if you have reasons to believe that the variable should be normal:
+The "norm" option superimposes a normal distribution which can be useful if you have reasons to believe that the variable should be normal: kdensity price, bw(400) norm xtitle(US \$) title(Distribution of car prices)

-kdensity price, bw(400) norm xtitle(US \$) title(Distribution of car prices) Note how I have added a title and a label for the x axis.
+See how I have added a title and a label for the x axis?
 Sometimes you may wish to superimpose two densities on top of each other.
-For example if you are looking at the distribution of earnings, it might be useful to compare the earnings of men and women or married and unmarried people.
+For example, if you are looking at the distribution of earnings, it might be useful to compare the earnings of men and women or married and unmarried people.

-Use the nlsw88 data
+Use the nlsw88 data:

-sysuse nlsw88, clear

-kdensity wage if married==0 , addplot(kdensity wage if married==1)
+sysuse nlsw88, clear kdensity wage if married==0, addplot(kdensity wage if married==1)

 The density shown in blue is for the unmarried (married==0) and red is for the married.
-The legend below the graph is not very helpful unfortunately and you will need to edit it in the graphics editor so you can end up with something like:
+The legend below the graph is not very helpful unfortunately and you will need to edit it in the graphics editor so you can end up with something like below.
+The dstat package, discussed on page 13, is better for doing this.

-An alternative way of comparing the distribution of a continuous variable across categories of some other discrete variable is a boxplot (aka "box and whisker" plot).
+If you prefer to create the cumulative density function, then you can use the user written command cdfplot cdfplot wage cdfplot wage, normal An alternative way of comparing the distribution of a continuous variable across categories of some other discrete variable is a boxplot (aka "box and whisker" plot).
 The middle line in the box shows the median, the bottom and top of the box show the 25th & 75th quartiles, respectively.
 So the height of the box is the IQR, the inter-quartile range.
 The "whiskers" from the box extend vertically to the upper and lower adjacent values.
-Their definition is somewhat tricky: think of a value U= the 75th percentile + $(3/2)^$ IQR and L= the 25th percentile - $(3/2)^$ IQR.
-The upper adjacent value is the value of x which is \leq U. The lower adjacent value is defined as the value of x which is \geq L.2 Essentially, the whiskers pick up the extent to which the distribution is spread out outside of the IQR.
+Their definition is somewhat tricky: think of a value U= the 75th percentile + (3/2)\ IQR and L= the 25th percentile - (3/2)\IQR.
+The upper adjacent value is the value of x which is $\leq U$ .
+The lower adjacent value is defined as the value of x which is $\geq L$ .
+Essentially, the whiskers pick up the extent to which the distribution is spread out outside of the IQR.
 Points outside this range are shown as dots.
 In the example below we show the distribution over categories of two variables, college graduate status and marital status: